adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Hello, I am Terry Reeder PhD.
 I am an anti-racist feminist who has taught Religious Studies and Ethics at multiple colleges including Syracuse University, Nazareth College, St. John Fisher, the College of St. Rose and LeMoyne College.
 I am currently a Visiting Assistant Professor at the College of Wooster in Ohio.
 As a Catholic high school Religion teacher I became increasingly unable to live with the social justice violations that I was complicit with as a Catholic educator.
 This includes the Doctrine of Discovery.
 The year that I became a grandmother I began a doctoral program in Religion at Syracuse University.
 At SU I  studied the ethics of Christianity and ways to deconstruct and dismantle religious colonialism and sexism in order to  build a more just world.
 For me the most important way to grow in justice  is to learn from Indigenous teachers.
 I try to balance my scholarship with activism, and to continually decolonize myself, my pedagogy, and my religion.
 It is an honor to be at this conference learning from and with these esteemed teachers and other participants.

+### Sara Jolena	Wolcott
+Sequoia Samanvaya
+Descendent of some of Founding Fathers of the United States of America, Sara Jolena Wolcott, M.Div, is now building people's capacity to collectively reMember our ecological familial, national and global origin stories to enable more harmonious futures.
+An ecotheologian and unconventional minister, she is the founder of Sequoia Samanvaya, a healer, a ceremonialist, and a Legacy Advisor with Innovation 4.4.
+She is primarily interested in the work of ReMembering and ReEnchanting our world.
+She is known for her laughter and the (sometimes wild) power of her presence.

+Born and raised on the historical Ohlone lands in the California Bay Area into a Quaker family, her quest to understand how we might navigate through the current social and ecological crises took her on a global odyssey.
+Her wide and wild range of experience, all of which brings depth to her ministry, includes : co-leading the 33-country multi-disciplinary ReImagining Development Program at the Institute of Development Studies (IDS), consulting for the World Bank, living as a traveling singer in India, serving as a community minister at Judson Memorial Church in New York City, working as a prison chaplain on Rikers Island Correctional Facility in NYC and working as a Fellow in Spirituality and Climate Change at the Institute of the Advancement of Science and Society in Germany.
+She also has nearly 20 years of experience as a healer and ceremonialist.

+Her formal education includes a CMT from the McKinnon Institute of Massage Therapy in Oakland, CA; a BA from Haverford College in Anthropology, an MA in international development from the Institute of Development Studies at the University of Sussex, UK;  and a Masters of Divinity (M.Div.) at Union Theological Seminary.
+Her international speaking engagements have brought her to 10 countries and she has spoken in over 16 U.S. states.
+She currently lives on the historical homeland of the Mohigan/Mahican people in the Hudson Valley.
+She enjoys painting dragons, sitting around fires, and moonlit walks.